Underinsurance and Its Rippling Effect

 The problem is, the industry is essentially playing catch-up.
 Between 2006 and 2011, construction companies laid off 30 percent of its workforce.
 The vast majority of the U.S. had been rocked by the housing crash, credit squeeze, and other factors that went into the construction industry’s decline.
 The hardest-hit states have been Nevada, California, Michigan, Illinois, and Florida.

 Before the recession, Nevada had 64% more construction jobs per capita than the nation.
 Now it has 8% fewer jobs per capita — that’s a change in location quotient from 1.62 to .92 in six years (Source: Economic Modeling).
-Although middle market construction/development maintained general liability insurance, most could not handle the slump in demand during the recession.
+Although middle-market construction/development maintained general liability insurance, most could not handle the slump in demand during the recession.
 Layoffs and lost revenue took hold as a regrettable consequence of underinsurance and slowed economic activity.
 Having an alternative risk management plan, such as the implementation of a captive insurance company, might have thwarted those risks, lessening the impact of the housing crisis.

 Vice President of Business Development at Capstone, Lance McNeel commented, "Today, demand is high and profits are up, but construction isn’t out of the water.
 In lieu of the new housing boom, there’s a growing concern that developers are cutting corners, racing to get a larger piece of the pie.
 There’s a fear that poorly built developments could warrant lost revenue as consumer complaints ramp up."

-Financial risks resulting from construction defects are posing a problem for both home buyers and construction companies, echoing the substandard projects that were being built during the last housing boom in the early 2000’s.
+Financial risks resulting from construction defects are posing a problem for both home buyers and construction companies, echoing the substandard projects that were being built during the last housing boom in the early 2000s.
 Back then, the number of complaints among homebuyers grew steadily.
 New construction stalled, leaving only the most seasoned developers to continue to build.
 Untested developers are again looking to capitalize on the industry’s forward momentum.
-Some builders may choose less expensive building materials while others my hire unqualified subcontractors (Source: NY Times – New, But Far From Perfect).
+Some builders may choose less expensive building materials while others may hire unqualified subcontractors (Source: NY Times – New, But Far From Perfect).
 The repercussions could prove disastrous, as commercial general liability insurance (CGL) can only go so far.

 Unlike a commercial general liability (CGL) policy that provides insurance for bodily injury and property damage, a professional liability policy pays for other third-party damages beyond BI and PD.